The Company’s vision is to stop suffering and deaths from cancers and other diseases, including viruses and antibiotic-resistant bacteria.

 Research and Advisory Team

 We have been carefully assembling a world-class team of research collaborators and advisors who are recognized experts in their respective fields, since 2014.
-The team currently includes twenty-eight engineers, physicists, oncologists, surgeons, radiologists, veterinarians, and other experts.
+The team currently includes twenty-nine engineers, physicists, oncologists, surgeons, radiologists, veterinarians, and other experts.
 Their affiliations and backgrounds include leading roles at major hospitals, academic institutions, and for-profit enterprises.

 Raymond Damadian, MD.